 After the contracts and nondisclosure forms were signed and the introductory remarks given, training began.
-The Content Area Scoring Director presented the constructed-response item and introduced the guide, then discussed, room wide, each score point and example response.
+The Content Area Scoring Director presented and explained the generic rubric.
+The Content Area Scoring Director then presented the constructed-response item and introduced the guide, then discussed, room wide, each score point and example response.
 This presentation was followed by practice scoring on the training sets.
 Each Scorer worked individually to assign scores to the responses in these sets.

-Team Leaders collected the monitor sheets after the scoring of each training set and recorded results in a customized log which was examined by the Content Area Scoring Director to determine which papers were giving Scorers difficulty Scorers broke into teams of eight to ten to score and discuss the papers in the training sets.
+Team Leaders collected the monitor sheets after the scoring of each training set and recorded results in a customized log which was examined by the Content Area Scoring Director to determine which papers were giving Scorers difficulty.
+Scorers broke into teams of eight to ten to score and discuss the papers in the training sets.
 This gave Scorers an opportunity to discuss any possible points of confusion or problems in understanding the criteria.